Darnethal0z/Anweddol-server/docs/source/developer_section/api_references/core/server.md

 _Provided parameters_ :

+- `name` : The name of the thread where the error occured
 - `ex_class` : The exception class
 - `traceback` : The full traceback of the exception as a string
 - (optional) `client_instance` : The `ClientInstance` instance representing the affiliated client